vpsk-zz/react-app/README.md

 						* you can implement this method
 						* right before render method execute this method will execute first

-componentDidmount - >	* immediately after inital rendering
+componentDidMount - >	* immediately after inital rendering

 componentWillReceiveProps - >	* when ever comp receiev new props
 								* when props changes bbcz of state change or somethin like that